ddeutils/ddedocs/docs/basics/database/db-denormalization-form.md

 ### Use Case: Star Schema

-> **Note**: \
-> **Dimensional Model**: It is a special model that is an alternative to an entity-relationship (ER)
-> model consisting of the ER information and itself, but combines the data in an
-> abbreviated form that makes the model more understandable to perform the queries
-> efficiently, and has the flexibility to change (Dimensional model is the modeling
-> approach of data warehouses).
+**Dimensional Model**: It is a special model that is an alternative to an entity-relationship (ER) model consisting of the ER information and itself, but combines the data in an abbreviated form that makes the model more understandable to perform the queries efficiently, and has the flexibility to change (Dimensional model is the modeling approach of data warehouses).

-Star schema is the simplest and easiest dimensional model for data warehouses, because of that it's the most suitable schema for query processing, and it's highly de-normalized, but its drawback is its need for a large space to store data.
+**Star schema** is the simplest and easiest dimensional model for data warehouses, because of that it's the most suitable schema for query processing, and it's highly de-normalized, but its drawback is its need for a large space to store data.

 Star schema consists of a fact table with a single table for each dimension.

-- A fact table in a pure star schema consists of multiple foreign keys, each paired with a primary key in a dimension, together with the facts containing the measurements.
+* A fact table in a pure star schema consists of multiple foreign keys, each paired with a primary key in a dimension, together with the facts containing the measurements.
-  - Typically, **normalized**.
+  * Typically, **normalized**.
-- Dimension tables not joined for each other.
+* Dimension tables not joined for each other.
-  - It joined using a fact table that does have a foreign key for each dimension.
+  * It joined using a fact table that does have a foreign key for each dimension.
-  - Typically, heavily **de-normalized**.
+  * Typically, heavily **de-normalized**.

-## Conclusion
+## Summary

 De-normalization aims to add redundancy to your database for better performance, It also a great optimization technique that will help you to decrease query processing time.